-This integration of digital spheres and humankind has been fascinating me for a while, though in ways that I’m only just beginning to grasp.
-I’ve written here before about outfit blogging, and about reliance on technology for communicating.
-I’ve also, in more academic contexts, written about social media and body image, and meditated on fashion blogs.
+This integration of digital spheres and humankind has been fascinating me for a while too.
+I’ve written before about outfit blogging, and about reliance on technology for communicating.
+I’ve also, in more academic places, written about social media and body image, and fashion blogs.
 The digital world is captivating.
 You’re reading these words on a screen, through a network of connected computers and via a web browser.
 It’s an incredible mathematical and engineering feat, quite frankly.
 But what exactly does it mean to be human with these riveting new toys?

 The majority of work within the exhibition actively involved the participation of the viewer to function.
 Though no doubt programmed, without the human body touching the screen, or waving their arms, or blowing from their mouths, many pieces would not have worked.
 The light moved or materialised through interaction with a person, and it was this that strengthened the project.
-For me, digital spaces and projects often feel quite flat or unemotive, because they are rarely multisensory.
+For me, digital spaces and projects often feel quite flat or unemotive because they are rarely multisensory.
 As it currently stands, we prioritise sight, then sound and touch, and smell and taste rarely factor in at all.
-Proprioception (a sense of body space) and movement do occasionally appear, but largely only in bigger, installation projects such as this.
-This, I do feel, contributes to the lack of emotional depth when interacting with digital things.
+Movement and a sense of space do occasionally appear, but largely only in bigger, installation projects such as this.
+I think this contributes to a lack of emotional depth when interacting with digital things.
 However, this is where XYZT works well – it is sensorial.
 It does actively ask you, the viewer, to engage.
 Not just through looking, but in moving, in touching and becoming part of the piece.
-It plays between digital and our naturalised reality.
+It plays between the digital and our naturalised reality.

 Add to that, the pace of the exhibition.
 It was slow.
 You moved into this darkened area, filled with other bodies wanting to play with the same things you did.
 In this sense, it took time to move through the pieces, as multiple participants necessitated waiting.
 Yet I also mean slow in the timing of the pieces.
 Some had a delay and others did react instantly, but the lights tended to move fluidly.
-It paused and slowed you down, in the way that people complain our relationship with technology rarely does.
-Of course, this may be influenced by being in a gallery, which often is like a vacuum from the real world, yet I think there was something deliberate about this structure.
+It paused and slowed you down, contrary to the usual complaints about technology.
+Of course, this may be influenced by being in a gallery, which often is like a vacuum from the real world.
+Bu I think there was something deliberate about this structure.

 An exhibition worth checking out, if you get the chance.